shyim/wolfi-php/images/frankenphp/README.md

 ## Available environment variables

 - `SERVER_NAME` - The server name for Caddy.
 Default is `localhost` - This controls also the listing port of Caddy, use `:8000` as example for port `8000`
-- `FRANKENPHP_CONFIG` - Allows to set configuration for FrankenPHP specific like: `worker ./public/index.php`
+- `FRANKENPHP_CONFIG` - Allows setting configuration for FrankenPHP specific like: `worker ./public/index.php`
-- `CADDY_GLOBAL_OPTIONS` - Allows to set global options for Caddy like: `debug`
+- `CADDY_GLOBAL_OPTIONS` - Allows setting global options for Caddy like: `debug`
-- `CADDY_EXTRA_CONFIG` - Allows to set extra Caddy configuration like add new virtual host: `foo.com { root /app/public }`
+- `CADDY_EXTRA_CONFIG` - Allows setting extra Caddy configuration like add new virtual host: `foo.com { root /app/public }`
-- `CADDY_SERVER_EXTRA_DIRECTIVES` - Allows to set extra Caddy configuration for the default virtual host.
+- `CADDY_SERVER_EXTRA_DIRECTIVES` - Allows setting extra Caddy configuration for the default virtual host.
 [See here for all options](https://caddyserver.com/docs/caddyfile/directives)

 ## Rootless